medic/cht-docs/content/en/contribute/code/core/automated-tests.md

 Small tests of specific behavior.
 Each unit test is only intended to validate an isolated piece (unit) of functionality separated from the rest of the system.
 Any dependencies are often mocked.

 ### Expectations
 High coverage of functionality.
 If measured in branch coverage percentage,  aim for 100%.
 This is  the place to guarantee confidence in the system.
-If a higher-level test spots and error and there's no lower-level test failing, you need to evaluate if a lower test should be writen.
+If a higher-level test spots and error and there's no lower-level test failing, you need to evaluate if a lower test should be written.

 | Execution Speed     | Complexity | Fragility |
 |------------|---------|---------|